-Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Enable Check to enable queue shaper for individual switch ports Queue Shaper Rate Configures the rate of each queue shaper.
-The default value is 500 .
-This value is restricted to 100 to 1000000 whn the Unit is kbps ", and it is restricted to 1 to 3300 when the Unit is Mbps .
-Queues Shaper Unit Configures the rate for each queue shaper.
-The default value is 500 .
-This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .

-Queue Shaper Excess · Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
-Port Shanor Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
+Label Description Cohodulas Mode Two scheduling modes are available: Strict Priority or Scheduler Mode Weighted Queue Shaper Enable Check to enable queue shaper for individual switch ports Configures the rate of each queue shaper.
+The default value is Queue Shaper Rate 500.
+This value is restricted to 100 to 1000000 whn the Unit is kbps", and it is restricted to 1 to 3300 when the Unit is Mbps.
+Configures the rate for each queue shaper.
+The default value is Queues Shaper Unit 500.
+This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
+Queue Shaper Excess Allows the queue to use excess bandwidth Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
+The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
+Port Shaper Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
 The default value is kbps.